RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 are specific for each single parameter
-For each calibration class, a figure is created which shows for each goal the first order sensitivity `S1` and the total order sensitivity combined.
-For the small sample size the results have huge confidence intervals, which show that these results are inaccurate as we noted earlier due to the small sample size.
+For each calibration class, a figure is created which shows for each goal the first order sensitivity `S1` and the total order sensitivity `ST` combined.
+For the small sample size the results have large confidence intervals, which show that these results are inaccurate as we noted earlier due to the small sample size.